 Are you an undergraduate student interested in several business disciplines?
-At Edinboro University, you can explore many dual concentrations and dual business degree programs that will increase your career options and job opportunities.
+At PennWest Edinboro, you can explore many dual concentrations and dual business degree programs that will increase your career options and job opportunities.

 All candidates for the Bachelor of Science degree in business administration and Bachelor of Science degree in accounting are required to take a broad program of business foundation courses prior to seeking admission into one of the following concentrations: comprehensive business administration, economics, finance, personal financial planning, intelligent enterprise and marketing.

 Students may elect to complete a second (or even a third) concentration within the Bachelor of Science in Business Administration.
 Of course, careful course planning is required and more than 120 credits may be required.
 Students interested in dual concentrations or dual degrees should consult with their academic advisor early in their degree course work.